ExpediaGroup/feast/README.md

 ## Overview

-Feast (**Fea**ture **St**ore) is an open source feature store for machine learning.
+Feast (**Fea**ture **St**ore) is an open source feature store for the machine learning.
 Feast is the fastest path to manage existing infrastructure to productionize analytic data for model training and online inference.

 Feast allows ML platform teams to: